NickCampbell91/Macro-Micro-Manager/README.md

 - Add, remove, and reorder actions
 - Save and load macro configurations
 - Execute macros using a custom hotkey combination (default is Ctrl + 1)
-- Stop macro execution by pressing the 'Esc' key
+- Stop macro execution by using the hotkey again

 ## Instructions